-The COVID-19 pandemic has placed strains on the providers of healthcare services, including the healthcare institutions where we conduct our clinical trials.
-These strains have resulted in institutions prohibiting the initiation of new clinical trials, slowing or halting enrollment in existing trials and restricting the on-site monitoring of clinical trials.
+The COVID-19 pandemic has placed strains on the providers of healthcare services, including the healthcare institutions and Institutional Review Boards under whose auspices we conduct our clinical trials.
+These strains have resulted in the prohibition of the initiation of new clinical trials, slowing or halting enrollment in existing trials and restrictions placed upon on-site monitoring activities of clinical trials.
 In response to the COVID-19 pandemic, we amended the clinical study protocols for our ongoing Phase 2 and Phase 1b UBX0101 clinical studies to enable remote data collection for clinical sites that are limited in their ability to conduct study visits in person, for either site or patient safety reasons.
-While we are still able to collect data for the primary endpoint and most of the secondary endpoints for both studies, other assessments that require an on-site visit may be missed for some or all patients including laboratory evaluations, physical exams, and imaging.
+We also instituted remote data source verification procedures to limit the extent that on-site monitoring was required.
+While we are still able to collect data for the primary endpoint and most of the secondary endpoints for both studies, other assessments that require an on-site visit may be missed for some or all patients including laboratory evaluations, physical exams, or imaging.

 Although one of the manufacturers in our supply chain for UBX0101 experienced a two-week shutdown in April 2020 due to a COVID-19 related incident and there have been some delays in shipments due to a reduction in overall flights, neither of these factors have impacted our supply of UBX0101.
-There have been no other disruptions in our supply chain of drug manufacturers necessary to conduct our clinical trials and given our drug inventories, we have sufficient drug supply for our ongoing Phase 2 and Phase 1b clinical studies as well as our planned Phase 1 study in ophthalmology disease.
+There have been no other disruptions in our supply chain of drug manufacturers necessary to conduct our clinical trials and given our drug inventories, we have sufficient drug supply for our ongoing Phase 2 and Phase 1b clinical studies as well as our planned Phase 1 study in ophthalmologic disease.

 Several of the contract research organizations (CROs) that provide preclinical services to us are based in China and India and experienced temporary shutdowns in February and March due to government mandates.
 In each case we were able to reassign the balance of activities to other CROs and the shutdowns did not impact our preclinical timelines.
+CROs based in the United States that provide preclinical services are experiencing heavy demand which may impact their ability to start new studies and could lead to delays in the commencement of our preclinical studies.
 Several of our U.S.-based academic research partners have also experienced shutdowns which has slowed progress on several early stage projects, none of which impacted preclinical timelines.

 In late February 2020, we created an internal, cross-functional COVID-19 Response Team to closely monitor the evolving situation and manage our response.
-In alignment with public health guidance designed to slow the spread of COVID-19, as of mid-March 2020, we implemented a reduced onsite staffing model and transitioned to a remote work plan for all employees other than those providing essential services, such as our laboratory staff.
+In alignment with public health guidance designed to slow the spread of COVID-19, beginning in mid-March 2020, we implemented a reduced onsite staffing model and transitioned to a remote work plan for all employees other than those providing essential services, such as our laboratory staff.
 For our onsite employees, we have implemented heightened health and safety measures designed to comply with applicable federal, state and local guidelines in response to the COVID-19 pandemic.
 We are further supporting all of our employees by leveraging virtual meeting technology and encouraging employees to follow local health authority guidance.
 We may need to undertake additional actions that could impact our operations if required by applicable laws or regulations or if we determine to be in the best interests of our employees.